 If you’re familiar with orange chicken, you know it’s common to have leftovers.
 Or maybe you like to make freezer meals ahead of time.
-How do you reheat your orange chicken and not jeopardize taste or texture?
+How do you reheat orange chicken and not jeopardize taste or texture?

-Whatever your reason for having orange chicken that needs cooked again, we have options for you.
+Whatever your reason for having orange chicken that needs to be cooked again, we have options for you.
 Both storing and reheating your orange chicken are really quite simple.
 You have options to reheat that use the stovetop, microwave, or oven so that you can reheat in the manner that works best for you.

 Don’t fret about trying to figure out reheating techniques on your own!
 We’ve put together a very useful guide that details everything you might need to know about how to reheat orange chicken.